vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-config.md

 Specifying the runtime configuration
 ------------------------------------

 Workshop images can be deployed directly to a container runtime.
-To manage deployments into a Kubernetes cluster, the eduk8s operator is provided.
-Configuration for the eduk8s operator is defined by a ``Workshop`` custom resource definition in the ``resources/workshop.yaml`` file:
+To manage deployments into a Kubernetes cluster, the Educates operator is provided.
+Configuration for the Educates operator is defined by a ``Workshop`` custom resource definition in the ``resources/workshop.yaml`` file:

 ```yaml
 apiVersion: training.educates.dev/v1beta1